GLUCOSAMINE HYDROCHLORIDE Overview Information

 GLUCOSAMINE HYDROCHLORIDE Side Effects & Safety

-Glucosamine hydrochloride is POSSIBLY SAFE for most adults when used short-term.when taken by mouth for up to 2 years.
-The safety of long-term use is unknown.
+Glucosamine hydrochloride is POSSIBLY SAFE for most adults when taken by mouth appropriately for up to 2 years.
 Glucosamine hydrochloride can cause gas, bloating, and cramps.

 Some glucosamine products do not contain the labeled amount of glucosamine or contain excessive amounts of manganese.
 Ask your healthcare provider about reliable brands.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of glucosamine hydrochloride during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking glucosamine hydrochloride if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Asthma: Glucosamine hydrochloride might make asthma worse.
 If you have asthma, use caution with glucosamine hydrochloride.